attilaczampo/Online-Shop/README.md

 Here, we look at Type-checking with the "is" operator.
 Basically, what the "is" keyword does, it returns true if an object can be cast to a specific type, otherwise false.

+We have 3 classes: Student, JuniorStudent and SeniorStudent.
+The latest two, are derived classes, that inherit from Student class.
+Check the code for more.

 ## Project D

 Type casting.
 "As" Operator.